 Keep in mind these payment quotes do not include homeowners insurance, property taxes, private mortgage insurance premiums, or other fees you may need to add on.

 Other Ultra Short Loan Terms

-Quicken Loans offers an 8-year fixed rate mortgages through its YOURgage program.
+Quicken Loans offers an 8-year fixed-rate mortgage through its YOURgage program.
 This loan program allows borrowers to choose any loan term from eight to 29 years.
-Quicken’s 8-year terms option was the lowest fixed rate term we’ve found from lenders online.
+Quicken’s 8-year terms option was the lowest fixed-rate term we’ve found from lenders online.

 When you compare that to a 30-year fixed loan at 3.5 percent, the cost would be about $900 per month.